 They also roost in the large spruce trees in the garden so perhaps they are going to nest?

-Some of the 16-18 goldfinch charm that visit the feeders each day.
+Some of the 16-18 goldfinch charm that visit the feeders each day in winter.

 Big Garden Birdwatch 29 January 2018